 If you dip into my archive, you’ll find I’ve written quite a lot about street art in various cities around the world.
 Most of them you’ll already know about though.
 Every mother and her son who goes to Berlin has written about it, and the same goes for London, Lisbon and Reykjavik.

-But what about Malmö?
+But what about Malmö, Sweden’s 3rd largest city?

-Well there’s street art there too.
+Well, there’s street art there too!

 The Troll by Smug One